TYPE DESIGN INFORMATION PAGE last updated on Sat Mar 25 09:54:25 EDT 2023

 Archive with: ClowningWayText-Condensed (Imageline), the following fonts by Yoshiyasu Ito of DigitalDreamDesign: D3-Concretism-typeA, D3-Concretism-typeB, D3-Cubism, D3-CuteBitMapism-TypeA, D3-CuteBitMapism-TypeB, D3-Electronism, D3-Electronism-Katakana, D3-Honeycombism, D3-Honeycombism-Bold, D3-Honeycombism-Sorround, D3-Littlebitmapism-Katakana, D3-Mouldism-Katakana, D3-Parallelism; Faerie (Scriptorium dingbats), Freecityrhyme (Bradford Cox, 2000), Freekitten (Bradford Cox, 2000), Hiragana-Regular, Japanese, Kemuri (Toxic Type, 1997), LittleTroubleGirlBV, MotterFemD, RetroBatsOne, ROTORkeffBold, ROTORkeffRoundedBold, ROTORkeffRounded, ROTORkeff (all ROTOR fonts by Jonas Petersson of ROTORtype), Setsama (by Amanda, 2000: cat dingbats), Sumdumgoi (Mike Allard), UniCase (squarish font by Jacky Frossard, 1999), Bit4 (pixel font by Magnus Högberg, 2000), DFFangSong1B-GB, PrincessBV, RotodesignDingbats, Silkscreen, Valium, Velvet (by Faizal Reza, Squirtgun, 1997, based on URW's KunstlerschreibschD-Medi).
 [Google] [More] ⦿

-Based in Indianapolis, Steven Williams's first font is a very geometric modular experimental face called Willstack (2011).
+Based in Indianapolis where he teaches at the Art Institute of Indianapolis and runs Burnish and Press, Steven Williams's first font is a very geometric modular experimental typeface called Willstack (2011).
 His second font is Cubi V (2011), which was inspired by sculptor David Smith.
-His third face is an unnamed round squarish font (2011).
-He teaches at the Art Institute of Indianapolis.
-[Google] [More] ⦿
+His third typeface is an unnamed round squarish font (2011).

 Dutch cofounder (1883-1931) with Piet Mondriaan, Bart van der Leck, Anthony Kok, Vilmos Huszar and J.J.P.
 Oud of the De Stijl magazine in 1917.
 This was also the start of the De Stijl movement.
 Born Christiaan Emil Marie Küpper on August 30, 1883 in Utrecht as the son of the photographer Wilhelm Küpper and Henrietta Catherina Margadant.
 Early in his twenties he started using the name of his stepfather Theodorus Doesburg to sign his early paintings.
 His first exhibition was in 1908.
 He died in Davos, Switzerland, in 1931.
 In 1919 he created an alphabet by dividing a square into 25 equal smaller squares.
 This alphabet predates Bauhaus experimental types by Kurt Schwitters and others. van Doesburg's alphabet has been mimicked and digitized and used as inspiration by many.
 A partial list: